 - Your service targets users from that region

-This effectively means that regional regulations may apply to your business whether it’s located in the region or not.
+This effectively means that regional regulations may apply to you and/or your business whether you’re located in the region or not.
 For that reason, it’s always advisable that you approach your data processing activities with the strictest applicable regulations in mind.
 You can read more about which laws apply to you here.

 In the US, there is no single comprehensive national body of data regulations; there are, however, various laws on a state level as well as industry guidelines and specific federal laws in place.
 Since online site/app activity is rarely limited to just one state, it’s always best to adhere to the strictest applicable regulations.
 With this in mind, the most robust data law framework is implemented by the state of California.
 The California Online Privacy Protection Act (CalOPPA), implemented in 2004, was the first state law to make privacy policies mandatory and it applies to person or company whose website/app processes the personal data of California residents.